DanHodgson12/my-cook-book/README.md

 ![Recipes](static/images/recipes.png)

 This is the main page of the application.
-Here users will be able to search for any recipes stored in the application, perform actions such as saving, editing, deleting and viewing the full versions of the recipes.
+Here users will be able to [access and search for a wide range of recipes stored in the application, so they can find someone that they like](#user-stories).
+They can also perform actions such as saving, editing, deleting and viewing the full versions of the recipes.

 ### Search Bar